Jodi-Therson/flappy-bird/README.md

 to the image path.

 Haven't used images for the bird, pipes, and the sky.
 The bird has static movement as a circle.
 Uses collections.deque module, to optimize the FIFO module.

+Important:
+You need to have pygame installed.
+You can go to terminal and do pip install pygame (Make sure you have Python installed)

+or

+1. You can create a venv by typing this in terminal python -m venv venv
+2. Then you want to activate the venv venv\Scripts\activate
+3. Lastly you can install the pygame with the same version as mine pip install pygame==2.6.1
+4. Then you can run the script python {filename}.py